FrankM77/docker-fail2ban/README.md

 Fail2ban Docker image based on Alpine Linux for use with UnRaid OS

+##Steps:

-Download the container from the UnRaid Community Apps store
+1. Download the container from the UnRaid Community Apps store
+2. In Unraid template create a path to your container's log file that you want fail2ban to monitor
+3. Start fail2ban and check logs to make sure server is ready